 Above all, take your time: for everyone to get to know each other, to develop relationships, to build confidence in your new role, to talk to others and to gather helpful information.

-Channel 4’s 21st Century Family quotes a youngster singing the praises of her step-mother “One of the best things about having a step-mother is that you can talk to her about things that might be difficult to ask your mum.
+Channel 4’s 21st Century Family quotes a youngster singing the praises of her step-mother, “One of the best things about having a step-mother is that you can talk to her about things that might be difficult to ask your mum.
 My step-mum isn’t like a mum.
 We have a different kind of relationship.
 But she’s someone really important who cares about me and my dad.”
-A step-mother says “It was really hard for everyone to start with, but now we’ve got past that, there’s a big sense of achievement.
+A step-mother says, “It was really hard for everyone to start with, but now we’ve got past that, there’s a big sense of achievement.
 We’re proud of the family we’ve made."

 Counselling Directory is not responsible for the articles published by members.
 The views expressed are those of the member who wrote the article.